 For more information about using Smileys in WordPress, go here:

-(HTML Special Characters Helper plugin for WordPress)
+(HTML Special Characters Helper)

 (Install HTML Special Characters Helper)

-(HTML Special Characters Helper widget)
+(HTML Special Characters)

 (HTML Special Characters – See more link)

-(Character inserted into post in Visual mode)
+(Character added to post in Visual editor)

-(HTML Entities Button – plugin for WordPress)
+(HTML Entities Button – WordPress plugin)

-(HTML Entities Button Toolbar Functionality)
+(HTML Entities Button Items)